awsdocs/aws-cloud9-user-guide/doc_source/tutorial.md

 To show hidden files, in the **Environment** window, choose the gear icon, and then choose **Show Hidden Files**, as follows\.

-![\[Showing hidden files using the Environment window\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-show-hidden-files.png)
+![\[Showing hidden files using the Environmentwindow\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-show-hidden-files.png)

 To hide hidden files, choose the gear icon again, and then choose **Show Hidden Files** again\.